rehierl/node-tree-outliner/3-3-0-design-4.md

 * The reduced sequence can only be strictly subsequent, if all the top-level nodes are leaf nodes.
 In that case, the reduced sequence is even identical to the complete sequence.
-* The reduced sequence is however still a sequence of subsequent nodes.
+* However, the reduced sequence still is a sequence of subsequent nodes.
-* If a sequence is created by removing one or more nodes from a reduced sequence, then that sequence is insufficient to determine the section's complete sequence.
+* If a sequence is created by removing one or more nodes from a reduced sequence, then that sequence is insufficient to determine the complete sequence of the corresponding section.
-* The reduced sequence represents the shortest sequence possible that still allows to determine the complete sequence.
+* The reduced sequence represents the shortest sequence possible that still allows to determine a section's complete sequence.
-* A non-empty section has exactly one complete and exactly one reduced sequence.
+* A non-empty section always has exactly one complete and exactly one reduced sequence.
 * The first node of a reduced sequence is identical to the first node.
 That is, because the first node always is a top-level node.